1- INITIATOR OF THE AWARD

 3 – THE NOMINEES AND WINNERS

-Each year, amongst the pool of nominations submitted on time, 3 nominees will be announced, out of which the final winner will be chosen and awarded a trophy at a ceremony – unless none of the submitted nominations suit the requirements as prescribed in the Rules.
+Each year, amongst the pool of nominations submitted before the 1st of May, 3 nominees will be announced, out of which the final winner will be chosen and awarded a trophy at a ceremony – unless none of the submitted nominations suit the requirements as prescribed in the Rules.

 The 3 nominees will be informed in writing of having been selected.